globin/vatsim-open-sector-data/SPECIFICATION.md

 ```
 ├──data/
 │  ├──EDMM
+│  │  ├── elemental_volumes.json5
-│  │  ├── elemental_volumes.toml
+│  │  ├── elemental_volumes.geojson
-│  │  ├── sectors.toml
+│  │  ├── sectors.json5
-│  │  ├── positions.toml
+│  │  ├── positions.json5
+│  │  └── airports.json5
-│  │  └── airports.toml
+│  │  └── airports.geojson
 │  ├──LOVV
-│  │  ├── elemental_volumes.toml
+│  │  ├── elemental_volumes.json5
 │  │  ├── elemental_volumes.geojson
-│  │  ├── sectors.toml
+│  │  ├── sectors.json5
-│  │  ├── positions.toml
+│  │  ├── positions.json5
-│  │  ├── airports.toml
+│  │  ├── airports.json5
 │  │  └── airports.geojson
 │  └──...*all FIRs*
 ├──README.md
 └──SPECIFICATION.md (this document)
 ```

-#### `elemental_volumes.toml`
+#### `elemental_volumes.json5`

-Shall contain all Elemental Volumes in the format defined below as a TOML object defined by `key` as key and the other attributes as value.
+Shall contain all Elemental Volumes in the format defined below as a JSON5 object defined by `key` as key and the other attributes as value.

 #### `elemental_volumes.geojson`

 Shall contain geographic data for Elemental Volumes as a GeoJSON _FeatureCollection_.
-Each _Feature_ shall be defined by a _Polygon_ geometry and contain at least a property `id` that allows mapping to the `key` in `elemental_volumes.toml`.
+Each _Feature_ shall be defined by a _Polygon_ geometry and contain at least a property `id` that allows mapping to the `key` in `elemental_volumes.json5`.

-#### `sectors.toml`
+#### `sectors.json5`

-Shall contain all Sectors in the format defined below as a TOML object defined by `key` as key and the other attributes as value.
+Shall contain all Sectors in the format defined below as a JSON5 object defined by `key` as key and the other attributes as value.

-#### `positions.toml`
+#### `positions.json5`

-Shall contain all Positions in the format defined below as a TOML object defined by `key` as key and the other attributes as value.
+Shall contain all Positions in the format defined below as a JSON5 object defined by `key` as key and the other attributes as value.

-#### `airports.toml`
+#### `airports.json5`

-Shall contain all Airports in the format defined below as a TOML object defined by `key` as key and the other attributes as value.
+Shall contain all Airports in the format defined below as a JSON5 object defined by `key` as key and the other attributes as value.

 #### `airports.geojson`

 Shall contain geographic data for Airports as a GeoJSON _FeatureCollection_.
-Each _Feature_ shall be defined by a _Point_ geometry and contain at least a property `id` that allows mapping to the `key` in `airports.toml`.
+Each _Feature_ shall be defined by a _Point_ geometry and contain at least a property `id` that allows mapping to the `key` in `airports.json5`.

 ### Data Types